 Baby Change Table Needs

 - Change pad (again, bought this one from Amazon.ca)

-- Change pad fabric cover (bought this one at Babies ‘R Us)
+- Change pad fabric cover (bought a similar one at Babies ‘R Us)

-- Change pad wipe-able cover (bought this one at Babies ‘R Us)
+- Change pad wipe-able cover (bought a similar one at Babies ‘R Us)

 - Storage space to hold wipes, creams and maybe a diaper or two (we’ll keep the backup diapers in the drawer)